erenilhan/Ant-Media-Docs/docs/Conference-and-Peer-to-Peer.rst

-General Steps How to Create Own WebRTC Conference Room and Peer to Peer
+General Steps How to Create Own WebRTC Conference Room and Peer to Peer Communication
 ---------------------------
-This guide describes How to Create Own WebRTC Conference Room and Peer to Peer with Ant Media Server.
+This guide describes How to Create Own WebRTC Conference Room and Peer to Peer Communication with Ant Media Server.
 This guide you can use WebRTC solutions in different communication formations.
 In addition to peer-to-peer (1-1) and publish-play (1-N) communication types, you can also implement a WebRTC conference (N-N) solution with Ant Media Server Javascript SDK.
 Let’s have a look at that step by step.

 How to Create Own WebRTC Conference Room
 --------------------------------